Aitutaki - Docking

 Select your download option below

-A channel dredging project was underway in July 2023 to deepen the channel to six metres, widen it to 15 metres and install new light polls.
+A channel dredging project was underway in July 2023 at Arutanga port, to deepen the channel to six metres, widen it to 15 metres and install new light poles.

 Dredging works leading to Arutanga Harbour on Aitutaki (c) Image from Andrew Bereson SV Second Sun.